Tony Squires: Television

 In 2000, Squires began hosting the sports show The Fat, which aired on ABC television.
 He remained on the show during its entire run, that ended in late 2003, when it was axed.
 In 2004, he joined the Seven Network to host a revamped, and retitled, sport show 110% Tony Squires, which only lasted one season.

 In 2008, he joined Network Ten to host Big Mouth, a panel show based around reality television show Big Brother.
 The show also lasted one season, as Big Brother was axed after the 2008 series.

 In April 2010, Squires replaced Alex Cullen as weekday sports presenter on Seven News in Sydney.
 In August 2012, Squires was replaced by Jim Wilson.

-Squires is also a fill in presenter for Andrew O'Keefe on Weekend Sunrise as well as Larry Emdur on The Morning Show.
+Squires has also a been fill in presenter on Weekend Sunrise and The Morning Show.

 In August 2012, he became a reporter on Sunday Night on Seven meaning that he no longer presents the sport on Seven News Sydney, making him the second sports presenter from the Sydney bulletin to become a Sunday Night reporter, after Alex Cullen.

 In 2013, he started hosting The Back Page on Fox Sports, as he currently continues to do alongside journalist Kelli Underwood.